WWE News: WWE Planning To Put The Club Back Together, Will AJ Styles Team With Finn Balor?

 The “WWE Superstar Shake-Up” is set to go down next week on both Monday and Tuesday for WWE RAW and SmackDown Live, and rumors seem to be showing a lot of very interesting results for the likes of AJ Styles and Finn Balor.
 WWE Chairman and CEO Vince McMahon announced that it was time to “shake things up a bit” this past Monday night on the RAW after WrestleMania.

 This night is usually a very big, interesting night and it certainly seemed like the perfect moment to announce such a thing.
 WWE SmackDown Live has been killing it every week, but it could be argued that WWE RAW has fallen behind a bit.
-The reason for it is mostly due to creative issues, where as the blue brand seems to know how to handle everything with their talent.
+The reason for it is mostly due to creative issues, whereas the blue brand seems to know how to handle everything with their talent.
 Vince hates seeing his flagship product suffer, so this shake-up is being done to improve things.

 One long-standing rumor going around is that AJ Styles will move to WWE RAW in the shake-up.
 The reason for it has a lot to do with what was said above.
 WWE needs him there to help WWE RAW ratings, as he has proven to help things on WWE SmackDown Live.
 This may be due to the creative of the show as well, but it is also considered “the wrestling show.”
 This means you’re more likely to get a product hardcore wrestling fans like versus the “entertainment show” that WWE RAW is.